-Review of Proposals:
+Review of Proposals

-We operate under the NGCC model, as a staffing grant only, for the WIOA Adult and Dislocated Worker programs.
-The WDB Staff and WDB Executive Committee members receive the RFP guidelines, the proposals received in response to the RFP, and the proposal evaluation sheet after the submission deadline.
+The WDB Staff and WDB Committee members receive the RFP guidelines, the proposals received in response to the RFP, and the proposal evaluation sheet after the submission deadline.
 Committee members who represent an agency which has submitted a proposal for consideration are not included in this distribution.